docker-mailserver/docker-mailserver/CONTRIBUTING.md

 ##### initial description

-When writing a script, provide author, version and the script's task like so:
+When writing a script, provide the version and the script's task like so:

 ``` BASH
 #!/usr/bin/env bash